Updated May 25, 2022

 The word ( squunck) skunk comes from the Abenaki Native American language meaning ‘to urinate’.
 The word skunk has had many bad connotations.
 In the 1600’s the skunk was a symbol of sin and today we use the term to describe a “bad deal”.

-Skunks eat a variety of plant material as well.
+Skunks eat a variety of plant materials as well.
 Berries, roots, and nuts are among their favorites.

 For most of the year, skunks are solitary.
 But in winter they will often get together in dens for warmth.

-Skunks are rather slow moving animals.
+Skunks are rather slow-moving animals and like to stick close to home.
 The females especially, typically have a small range of a mile to a mile and a half from their den.

 Pepe Le Pew and Reproduction